espadrine/sc/doc/Readme.md

 - a `next` function, which the layer may call if it will not send an HTTP response.

-The default layers provided are located in `camp.unit`.

 The Ask class is a way to provide a lot of useful elements associated with a request.
 It contains the following fields: